National master plan for providing multi-modal connectivity likely soon: DPIIT Secy | Business

 About power cost, the secretary said the power ministry is working on a policy on whether some reforms can be carried out to reduce power cost by looking at some of the regulatory issues.
 Further, he said that the government is working to develop a deeper partnership between industry players and government agencies with a goal to create an ecosystem required for the country's economic needs.

-"I woud like to assure investors that India has a very high growth prospect and a robust FDI regime and is becoming a new manufacturing capital," he added.
+"I woud like to assure investors that India has a very high growth prospects and a robust FDI regime and is becoming a new manufacturing capital," he added.
+Speaking at the session, N Venkatram, Managing Partner and CEO, Deloitte India said, "As business leaders, we all recognise that Aatmnirbhar Bharat is a revitalising pathway for India's economy and we are really looking in terms of who we should invite as our fellow travellers on this journey".

+He said that sectors like technical textiles and man-made fibre possess immense scale for industry besides defence and food processing..